 - Western Sydney University, in Campbelltown, Australia

-Specialise further with graduate and postgraduate studies of Law
+Specialise further with graduate and postgraduate Law studies

 You may enrol in a Master of Laws (LLM) programme and choose whether you focus on coursework or research.
 Admission to such a course requires a degree in Law or significant professional experience.

 In the USA, the LLM is a postgraduate degree and a professional study after the Juris Doctor (JD) degree.
-Students mostly chose it in order to specialise in estate planning, taxation, intellectual property and other fields.
+Students mostly choose it in order to specialise in estate planning, taxation, intellectual property, and other fields.
 The course lasts for one year.

 The Juris Doctor (JD) in Law is the equivalent of an LLM for the US and Japan and in some Law schools from Canada, Australia, and Hong Kong.
 In the US, in order to apply for a JD programme, students need to take the Law School Admission Test (LSAT).
 However, the degree is professional and stands between the Master and the PhD levels.